scottwlocke/scottwlocke.github.io/content/posts/devcontainers.md

 Utilizing a Dockerfile with Debian Bookworm version.
 Also installing Vale for linting and Oh-My-Posh for syntax highlighting.

 Make sure that any files that will be used in WSL with docker (Dockerfile, shell scripts) are encoded with LF format and not CRLF from Windows.
-Failing to do so will cause the build to fail erracitcaly.
+Failing to do so will cause the build to fail with messages like file not found.

 ### Added to Container through Features